joshcsullivan/hugo/content/post/2019/20190530-creating-an-nginx-directory-index.md

 - Change the `server_name` field to your domain name
 - **Make sure to change the path in root to your path**

-#.
-Next you need to enable the site via Symbolic link: `sudo ln -s /etc/nginx/sites-available/static.domain.com /etc/nginx/sites-enabled/ - Symbolic links site to enabled`
+5. Next you need to enable the site via Symbolic link: `sudo ln -s /etc/nginx/sites-available/static.domain.com /etc/nginx/sites-enabled/ - Symbolic links site to enabled`
-#.
-For an SSL Cert if you have cert bot install you can skip to step 9, otherwise continue to 7
+6. For an SSL Cert if you have cert bot install you can skip to step 9, otherwise continue to 5 below.
-#.
-Enter `sudo apt install certbot - Install Certbot`
+7. Enter `sudo apt install certbot - Install Certbot`
-#.
-Enter `sudo apt-get install python-certbot-nginx` - Installs Nginx Certbot
+8. Enter `sudo apt-get install python-certbot-nginx` - Installs Nginx Certbot
-#.
-Enter `sudo certbot --nginx` - Create HTTPS cert with Let’s Encrypt
+9. Enter `sudo certbot --nginx` - Create HTTPS cert with Let’s Encrypt
 	- Select whichever domains you want your cert to cover
 	- Press 2 to redirect HTTP traffic to HTTPS, this is recommended
 	- The conf files for your selected domains will be updated with the cert information automatically